shocknet/Lightning.Pub/README.md

 3) Run with `yarn start`
 4) Connect with Shockwallet *(Provide your nodes IP manually or scan QR from ShockWizard)*

-*Optionally, add the `-t` flag to route through a tunnel.rip webserver for zero-configuration networking.
+*Recommended: add the `-t` flag to route through a tunnel.rip webserver for zero-configuration networking.
 All communication between the api and wallet is end-to-end encrypted and your privacy is protected.*

 ### Docker Usage
 To run ShockAPI in a fully isolated environment you can use the Docker image